risk-first/website/menagerie/Communication-Risk.md

 ![Communication 2](images/communication_3.png)

-The purpose of Communication is to _coordinate_ our actions, so next it's time to look at [Coordination Risk](Coordination-Risk).
+Since the purpose of Communication is to _coordinate our actions_, next it's time to look at [Coordination Risk](Coordination-Risk).